PerezDC/ImHungry1/README.md

 T19 | 8.1 | Check to see if the provided result was random. | Not Tested | N/A
 T20 | 8.2 | Users should be able to receive another random result if Try Again button is clicked. | Not Tested | N/A T21 | 8.3 | Registered users will have their last result saved to their database. | Not Tested | N/A

+---
+## Prototype
+This section is currently under development.
+Current prototype is being developed using Adobe XD.